laszlolilla/Manual-Testing/README.md

 # Manual-Testing
-Manual testing exercises at The Informal School of IT Exercises that refer to different aspects of manual testing (testing the application Contact Keeper, testing WhatsApp).
+Manual testing exercises at The Informal School of IT.
+Exercises that refer to different aspects of manual testing.
+It includes individual work (testing the application Contact Keeper) and teamwork (testing WhatsApp).